 There are 3 options for making a Tier 4 Extension application in the UK:

 Online Application (sending documents and cover sheet by post) with a Standard Application

 In person using the Online application with a Premium Service

 In your own home using the Super Premium Service

 This is suitable for all Tier 4 applicants and their dependents, except those using the Super Premium Service.

 You will need to register and create an account.
 See our Guide for details on how to do this.

 Complete as much of the application form as possible but do not confirm or agree to the declaration.

-You must attend an appointment or drop in session with ISA team.
+You must attend an appointment or drop-in session with the ISA team.
 You will need to bring your UK Visas and Immigration (Home Office) account log-in details and all your supporting documents.
 We will check your application for you before you submit it.